Go Back Email Link

 Instructions

-• Prepare the collard greens bath by filling your kitchen sink with cool water and adding vinegar and salt.
+• Fill your kitchen sink with cool water and add the vinegar and salt.

-• Remove the collard greens from the steams by folding them in half lengthwise and pulling the leaf away from the stem. (discard the stem or use them to make collard green stock)
+Remove the leaves from the stems by folding each leaf in half lengthwise and pulling the leaf away from the stem.
+Discard the stems or save them for collard green stock.

-• Place the collard greens into the prepared water bath and swish them around several times, scrubbing them to help loosen up any dirt.
+Add the greens to the water bath and swish them around, gently scrubbing to loosen any dirt.

-• Remove the greens and drain the water, rinse your sink, and fill it with fresh water, and wash the greens again.
-You can repeat this as many times as needed to ensure your greens are clean.
+Remove the greens, drain the water, rinse the sink, and refill with fresh water.
+Wash the greens again.
+Repeat as needed until the water is completely clean.

-• Tear the greens into bite-sized pieces and set them aside.
+Tear the collard greens into bite-sized pieces and set aside.

-• Add everything except the collard greens and bring to a boil.
+Add everything except the collard greens.
+Bring to a boil.

-• After 45 minutes add the greens and simmer for 45 minutes.
+After 45 minutes, add the collard greens.
+Simmer for another 45 minutes.

-• About 10 minutes before this time is up remove the smoked turkey and let it cool, so you can remove it from the bone, chop it up and return it to the greens.
+About 10 minutes before the greens are finished, remove the smoked turkey, let it cool slightly, remove the meat from the bone, chop it, and return it to the pot.

-• Serve with vinegar and hot sauce at the table.
+• Serve hot, with extra vinegar and hot sauce at the table.
+And don’t forget the pot likker, it’s the soul of the dish.

 Tried this recipe?Let us know how it was!